 In this step, there is no such thing as too much blending, so just keep blending until your confident that it is completely smooth.

-Continue to blend as you add the milk, just until all of the milk is integrated, careful not to over-blend at this stage.
+Continue to blend as you slowly add the milk, just until combined, careful not to over-blend at this stage.
 You should be left with a smooth and creamy, vibrant pink sauce.

 Serving Your Pink Sauce Pasta